WoolyBeard/misty-vale-project/README.md

 # misty-vale-project

-A repository used for keeping track of my Misty Vale campaign additions
+A repository used for keeping track of my Misty Vale campaign additions, the two maps in the github are partially what this list is keyed off of.

-## Wools Big list of Misty Vale-ness

 ## Additional NPC's of the Vale